dszakallas/profile/src/_posts/2025-09-21-switching-to-fido2.md

 ---
 layout: article
-title: Switching from GPG to FIDO2 on my macOS
+title: Switching from GPG to FIDO2 on macOS
 key: 2025-09-21-switching-to-fido2
 tags:
   - nix